 The tests that you will take depend on the license classification that you are obtaining (Class A, B, or C) and the type of vehicle that you will be driving (e.g., Tanker, Double/Triple, Passenger Bus).
 To help our visitors, Test-Guide.com provides an overview of how to get your CDL license.

 CDL License Requirements

-In general, the CDL test is based on national requirements although each state may add additional restrictions.
-CDL license requirements deal with your driving record, age, and health.
-More information on CDL license requirements can be found here.
+In general, the CDL test is based on national requirements, although each state may add additional restrictions.
+CDL license requirements focus on your driving record, age, and health.
+For more information, you can visit our CDL license requirements page.